Azure/login/README.md

 ```

-Refer to the [Azure PowerShell](https://github.com/azure/powershell) Github Action to run your Azure PowerShell scripts.
+Refer to the [Azure PowerShell](https://github.com/azure/powershell) GitHub Action to run your Azure PowerShell scripts.

 ## Sample to connect to Azure US Government cloud